robkumarrr/robkumarrr/README.md

-### Welcome!
+## Welcome!
 I'm Rob.

-I'm a software development student and I enjoy discovering solutions for problems that I'm interested in.
+#### I'm a software development student and I enjoy discovering solutions for problems that I'm interested in.

-- 🔭 I’m currently working on a concert tracking app (I *love* music) and a custom portfolio with Next.js.
+- 🔭 I’m currently working on a concert tracking app (I *love* music) for my capstone project.
-- 🌱 I’m always learning JavaScript, C#, PHP, Python, SQL and various libraries and frameworks.
+- 🌱 I always enjoy learning JavaScript (React, Next.js, Express, Node), PHP (Laravel), Python, SQL and various libraries and frameworks.
+- ⚡ I'd love to learn some C, C++ and more Java in my free time.

 Thanks for checking out my profile!
+Have a wonderful day.

 <!--
 **robkumarrr/robkumarrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.